etzionas/dev-ops-api-example/CI-CD-setup.md

     2. Setup python into the container in order to run the tests.
 There is also a solution at which the tests can run when building the image out of the Dockerfile.
 If this is the case, this step is redundant.

-    3. Install the dependencies for pythin to be able to run the tests.
+    3. Install the dependencies for python to be able to run the tests.

     4. Run the tests with Pytest.